 - (7) Includes 10,000 shares of Common Stock issuable upon the conversion of 1,000 shares of Preferred Stock beneficially owned by Mr. Kapourelos.
 Includes 30,000 shares of Common Stock held on the date hereof by Mr. Kapourelos with his spouse as joint tenants with right of survivorship.
 Includes 170,000 shares of Common Stock issuable upon exercise of options. - (8) Includes 147,250 shares of Common Stock issuable upon the conversion of 14,725 shares of Preferred Stock beneficially owned by Mr. Sellers.
-Includes an aggregate of 126,750 shares of Common Stock issuable upon exercise of the 1995 Warrants beneficially owned by him.
-Of such 1995 Warrants, 60,000 are owned by the Sellers Pension Plan of which Mr. Sellers is a trustee and 30,000 are owned by Sellers Process Equipment Company of which he is a Director.
-Includes an aggregate of 280,000 1996 Warrants beneficially owned by him, of which 80,000 are owned by the Sellers Pension Plan and 40,000 are owned by his wife.
-Includes 6,000 shares of Common Stock owned by Sellers Pension Plan, 3,000 shares of Common Stock owned by Sellers Process Equipment Company, and 18,000 shares of Common Stock owned by Mr. Seller's wife.
+Includes an aggregate of 141,750 shares of Common Stock issuable upon exercise of the 1995 Warrants beneficially owned by him.
+Of such 1995 Warrants, 60,000 are owned by the Sellers Pension Plan of which Mr. Sellers is a trustee, 30,000 are owned by Sellers Process Equipment Company of which he is a Director, and are owned by Sellers Process Equipment Company of Which he is a Director, and 15,000 are owned by his wife.
+Includes an aggregate of 120,000 1996 Warrants beneficially owned by him, of which 80,000 are owned by the Sellers Pension Plan and 40,000 are owned by his wife.
+Includes 6,000 shares of Common Stock owned by Sellers Process Equipment Company, and 28,000 shares of Common Stock owned by Mr. Seller's wife.
 Includes 155,000 shares of Common Stock issuable upon exercise of options. - (9) Includes 120,000 shares of Common Stock issuable upon conversion of the 12,000 shares of Preferred Stock beneficially owned by Mr. Smith.
 Includes 100,000 shares of Common Stock issuable upon exercise of options.
-Includes 80,000 shares of Common Stock issuable upon conversion of the 1996 Warrants held by trusts for the benefit of Mr. Smith's children of which he is a trustee. - (10) Includes 125,000 shares of Common Stock issuable upon exercise of options. - (11) Includes all shares of Common Stock described in footnotes (2) through - (10) above.
+Includes 80,000 shares of Common Stock issuable upon conversion of the 1996 Warrants held by trusts for the benefit of Mr. Smith's children of which he is a trustee. - (10) Includes 125,000 shares of Common Stock issuable to Mr. Van Alen upon exercise of options. - (11) Includes all shares of Common Stock described in footnotes (2) through - (10) above.